 Notwithstanding the current movement towards descheduling marijuana, the use of marijuana for both medical and non-medical purposes (other than the medical use of cannabidiol) remains illegal at the federal level.
-Given the potential of federal descheduling and the trend towards state liberalization, a clear understanding of the impact of marijuana liberalization is imperative to develop coherent policies pertaining to marijuana legalization (Pacula et al., 2015).
+Given the potential of federal descheduling and the trend towards state liberalization, a better understanding of the impact of marijuana liberalization should help develop coherent policies pertaining to marijuana legalization (Kilmer and MacCoun, 2017).